fineracoon/SummerPractice/README.md

-# task shop folder.
-Develop a Shop class for ordering and purchasing stuff.
-Develop Order, Customer and Product classes to implement this interaction.
+# taskAnimal folder.
+Develop a small (5-6 entities) model for animal world using classes and interfaces.
+Develop a generic class Group for storing animals in groups.